 However, it comes with its sacrifices.
 The most prominent one being social isolation as a result of uprooting too often.
 One or a few months living in a city is certainly not enough to cultivate lifelong connections.
 While nomads have the breadth of experiences, they can suffer from lack of depth in their interpersonal relationships over time.

 3. Three ways to become a digital nomad

 Are you still tempted after I’ve painted an honest picture of the role for you?
 If so, below are three proven ways to become a digital nomad.

 Becoming a remote employee is the safest way to start living the digital nomad life without worrying about your finances.
 As long as your employer permits, you can travel to and live anywhere in the world where you can reliably carry out work duties online.

 To be a remote employee, you first need to become proficient in certain digital skills.
 Digital marketing, content writing, web development, graphic design and customer support are among the most desired digital skills by remote employers.
 Even some of the traditionally human-facing roles such as UX design are rapidly becoming remote-friendly.

-There are plenty of cost effective learning tools out there to suit your needs.
+There are plenty of cost effective learning tools out there to suit your needs as you get started learning a new digital skill.
 A mentored online course makes it easier to learn the necessary practical skills in a structured way: consider something like the CareerFoundry UX design course, which also comes with a job guarantee.

 Once you have acquired the digital skills, you can find remote jobs on sites like weworkremotely, RemoteOk, Remote.com and more.
 Before taking the leap of faith, make sure that your team have systems in place to make remote working smooth and easy.
 Your work is done best when everyone is on the same page (i.e. remote) so that you are not left out of important work conversations.